 Palliative care: It involves specialized medical care that focuses on providing relief from pain using pain medications and other physical symptoms, such as digestive issues, nutritional deficiencies, etc. which occur particularly in the advanced stages of cancer.
 It also offers emotional support for stress, anxiety, and depression.

 There is no definite way to prevent pancreatic cancer.
-However, some lifestyle changes and maintaining a general well-being may reduce your risk.
+However, some lifestyle changes and maintaining general well-being may reduce your risk.
 It includes:

 Pancreatic cancer is difficult to diagnose as it often fails to show symptoms until the advanced stages.
 Compared with many other cancers, the five-year survival rate for pancreatic cancer is very low at just 5-10%.
-Despite the overall poor prognosis, an early diagnosis and prompt treatment can ensure better patient outcome.
+Despite the overall poor pancreatic cancer prognosis, an early diagnosis and prompt treatment can ensure a better patient outcome.